 Meanwhile, the prolonged voyage took its toll in other ways.
 Food supplies began running low and typhoid, influenza, scurvy and other diseases began decimating the force.

-The crew managed the grim daily exercise of burying the dead: sewing the corpses inside canvas and weighting them down with a cannon ball before dropping them over the side.
+The crew managed the grim daily exercise of burying the dead.
+They sewed the corpses inside canvas and weighted them down with a cannon ball before dropping them over the side.
 Morale was awful.

-By late September, the invasion force arrived in Chebucto Bay, Nova Scotia.
-Two ships arrived first, carrying the Duc D’anville.
+By late September, the invasion force arrived in Chebucto Bay (now Halifax Harbour), Nova Scotia.
+Two ships arrived first, carrying the Duc D’Anville.
 D’Anville had been separated from the majority of his forces.
 The two ships arrived at the Nova Scotia coast with no knowledge of the terrain or the ports.
 He fortuitously captured a local vessel and hired the captain to pilot his vessels to safety.

 When the captain decided to renege on the deal, he was told he would either pilot the ships to safety or be thrown overboard with his legs bound in irons.
 He relented.